Earnock Estate: Primary education

 The primary aged children of Earnock Estate, High Earnock and Hillhouse are served by the non-denominational Townhill Primary School, situated on Melfort Road.
 The school was opened in 1965, although the original building has been replaced by the new school, which opened on 17 February 2010.
 The school has pupil roll of approximately 350.
 St Ninian's Primary School is also available to Catholic school children residing in the area.

 Secondary education

 High school provision for children in Earnock Estate is met by the non-denominational Calderside Academy, Blantyre.
 Calderside Academy opened on Monday 13 August 2007, bringing together the old Earnock High School and Blantyre High School and was initially split over two campuses – one on the former Blantyre site and one on the former Earnock site, with 1st to 3rd year pupils attending the Blantyre campus and 4th to 6th year the Earnock Campus.
 On Monday 7 January 2008 a new single building was opened on the site of the former Blantyre High, thus completing the merger.

 Catholic secondary school-aged children in the area often attend John Ogilvie High School or Holy Cross High School, both in Hamilton.

 Transport

-Public transport from Earnock Estate is accessed from Wellhall Road; there are currently two bus routes that serve the Earnock Estate:
+Public transport from Earnock Estate is accessed from Wellhall Road; there are currently three bus routes that serve the Earnock Estate: